On the use of cross-fitting in causal machine learning with correlated units: Cross-fitting theory

 In causal machine learning (e.g., targeted minimum loss estimation, double machine learning), cross-fitting ensures the empirical process term $(\P_n - \P)(f_{\eta} - f_{\hat{\eta}})$ converges to zero (i.e., ``vanishes'') at a fast enough rate so that the CLT may be used to conduct statistical inference.
-An alternative approach is to assume that $f_{\hat{\eta}}$ lies in a \textit{Donsker class}, a particular function class that restricts $f$ (or, equivalently $\eta$) such that the empirical process term must achieve the desired rate---\cite{bickel1993efficient}, \cite{van2000asymptotic}, and \cite{kosorok2008introduction} discuss these classes in depth; for example, see Lemma 19.24 in \cite{van2000asymptotic}.
+An alternative approach is to assume that $f_{\hat{\eta}}$ lies in a \textit{Donsker class}, a particular function class that restricts $f$ (or, equivalently $\eta$) such that the empirical process term must achieve the desired rate. \cite{bickel1993efficient}, \cite{van2000asymptotic}, and \cite{kosorok2008introduction} discuss these classes in depth; for example, see Lemma 19.24 in \cite{van2000asymptotic}.
 For example, most parametric models fall into a Donsker class.

-However, it has been known that in the setting of independent units, the use of cross-fitting ``buys out'' the need for such assumptions by eliminating this term for \textit{any} nuisance estimator $\hat{\eta}$ \citep{Schick1986, klaassen1987consistent, Chernozhukov2018}.
-These authors rely on independence to construct an asymptotic argument that relies on the law of large numbers.
-Letting $S$ denote the data upon which $f_{\hat{\eta}} - f_{\eta}$ are evaluated, then
+However, it has been known that in the setting of independent units, the use of cross-fitting ``buys out'' the need for such assumptions by eliminating this term for \textit{any} nuisance estimator $\hat{\eta}$ \citep{Schick1986, klaassen1987consistent, newey2018cross, Chernozhukov2018}.
+As specifically noted by \cite{newey2018cross}, when $f_{\hat{\eta}}$ is evaluated on the same data upon which it is trained, its residuals may suffer an optimistic ``same-observation bias''.
+Splitting the data ensures that the empirical process term is an unbiased estimator of zero.

-When $S$ denotes the same set of data upon which $f$ was fitted then it may be possible that the right-hand side does not equal $P(f_{\hat{\eta}} - f_{\eta})$ as desired---for example, if $f$ perfectly interpolates the data.
-But if $S$ grows proportionally to $n$, and one chooses $S$ independently of the data $X$ to include only observations not used to fit $\hat{\eta}$, then the right-hand side will be equal to $P(f_{\hat{\eta}} - f_{\eta})$, implying asymptotic negligibility of the empirical process term.

 As an example, consider data $X = (L, A, Y)$, where $Y$ represents an outcome of interest, $A$ some treatment or exposure of interest, and $L$ a set of confounders.
-In causal inference one often estimates the counterfactual mean $\E(m(a, L))$, where $m$ denotes a conditional mean functional $m(A, L) = E(Y \mid A, L)$.
+In causal inference one often estimates the counterfactual mean $\E(\mu(a, L))$, where $\mu$ denotes a conditional mean functional $\mu(A, L) = E(Y \mid A, L)$.
 In this setting, a common estimator is the doubly-robust one-step estimator